onlyoneuche/email-list-sanitizer/README.md

 - Removes duplicate email addresses
 - Writes cleaned data to a new CSV file, with one email address per row

-## Design Patterns

-The script incorporates the following design patterns:

-1. **Strategy Pattern**: The `EmailExtractor` class and its concrete implementation `RegexEmailExtractor` follow the Strategy pattern, allowing for different email extraction strategies to be used interchangeably.
-This pattern promotes flexibility and extensibility, as new email extraction algorithms can be easily added without modifying the existing code.

-2. **Singleton Pattern**: The `EmailExtractorSingleton` class follows the Singleton pattern, ensuring that only one instance of the email extractor is created and shared throughout the application.
-This pattern promotes efficient resource usage and prevents unnecessary object creation.

-3. **Facade Pattern**: The `EmailProcessingFacade` class provides a simplified interface for email extraction and CSV processing, hiding the complexities of the underlying implementation from the client code.
-This pattern promotes code clarity and ease of use, as the client code only needs to interact with the facade class.

 ## Usage

 1. Import the necessary modules and classes.